What is the CULR?

 Does the author have to be an undergraduate?

 Generally speaking, yes.
 To publish a standard article in our journal, the author has to have been an undergraduate when he or she wrote it.
-However, there many be sections in our journal for non-traditional authors to publish shorter articles and reflections.
+We typically do not accept submissions from authors who have graduated more than a year prior to submission.

 I am not a political science major, but am still interested in submitting something to the CULR.
 Is that possible?